VoidHamlet/prediction-assignment-writeup/index.md

 > Features of Random Forests

-> It is unexcelled in accuracy among current algorithms.
+> It is unexcelled in accuracy among current algorithms.<br />
-> It runs efficiently on large data bases.
+> It runs efficiently on large data bases.<br />
-> It can handle thousands of input variables without variable deletion.
+> It can handle thousands of input variables without variable deletion.<br />
-> It gives estimates of what variables are important in the classification.
+> It gives estimates of what variables are important in the classification.<br />
-> It generates an internal unbiased estimate of the generalization error as the forest building progresses.
+> It generates an internal unbiased estimate of the generalization error as the forest building progresses.<br />
-> It has an effective method for estimating missing data and maintains accuracy when a large proportion of the data are missing.
+> It has an effective method for estimating missing data and maintains accuracy when a large proportion of the data are missing.<br />
-> It has methods for balancing error in class population unbalanced data sets.
+> It has methods for balancing error in class population unbalanced data sets.<br />
-> Generated forests can be saved for future use on other data.
+> Generated forests can be saved for future use on other data.<br />
-> Prototypes are computed that give information about the relation between the variables and the classification.
+> Prototypes are computed that give information about the relation between the variables and the classification.<br />
-> It computes proximities between pairs of cases that can be used in clustering, locating outliers, or (by scaling) give interesting views of the data.
+> It computes proximities between pairs of cases that can be used in clustering, locating outliers, or (by scaling) give interesting views of the data.<br />
 > The capabilities of the above can be extended to unlabeled data, leading to unsupervised clustering, data views and outlier detection.
-> It offers an experimental method for detecting variable interactions.
+> It offers an experimental method for detecting variable interactions.<br />

-> Remarks
+> Remarks<br />

 > Random forests does not overfit.
 You can run as many trees as you want.
 It is fast.
 Running on a data set with 50,000 cases and 100 variables, it produced 100 trees in 11 minutes on a 800Mhz machine.
 For large data sets the major memory requirement is the storage of the data itself, and three integer arrays with the same dimensions as the data.
 If proximities are calculated, storage requirements grow as the number of cases times the number of trees.<br />